FASTGEARFE2024/FE2024_FASTGEAR/README.md

 If our robot did not see an obstacle, it centers itself and goes straight.
 Because there is a possibility that it deviates from its path, we use a PD with the gyro sensor.

-If our robot sees blue or orange lines, This means that the robot is at one of the corners of the lane.
-When that happens our robot turns for 60 degrees. and every 20 degrees it checks if pixycam can see an obstacle.
+If our robot sees blue or orange lines, It increases the round variable by 1.
+When that happens our robot turns for 60 degrees. and every 20 degrees (while it turns) it checks if pixycam can see an obstacle.

 # <hr/>